 The Function of Dental Assistants

-- Scheduling and verifying appointments
+- Setting and verifying appointments

-- Sterilizing and preparing instruments for dentists
+- Preparing and sterilizing instruments for dentists

 - Using suction equipment to clear patients’ mouths

 Licensing and certification requirements for dental assistants differ by state, so check with the Wyoming dental board for your state’s regulations.
 Assistants working with X-ray machines most likely will need to be certified and licensed.
 Many dental assistants who are either required or elect to become certified take the Certified Dental Assistant (CDA) exam offered by the Dental Assisting National Board (DANB).

 Dental assistant courses are provided at Wyoming community colleges along with trade or vocational schools.
 As previously mentioned, the most frequent credential acquired is the certificate, which ordinarily takes about 1 year to finish.
 There are less Associate Degree programs available, and they provide a more extensive education, including general subjects in addition to the dental assistant classes.
 These programs can require anywhere from two to as long as three years to complete and must be accredited by the CDA in almost every state.
 They are also offered in Wyoming trade schools and community colleges.
 Whether you are interested in earning a certificate or a degree as a dental assistant, there will be a practical aspect to the training as well.
 A number of programs also sponsor internships with Wright WY dental practices or dentists.